grandeurdev/js-sdk/README.md

 ```

 ### onList
-The best thing about Grandeur Cloud is the fact that it is event driven.
+The best thing about Grandeur is the fact that it is event driven.
 Means you can subscribe to events and we will automatically send you an alert whenever the subscribed even will occur.

 This methods allows you to subscribe to event related to devices list update and event will be fired whenever a device gets paired or unpaired to a user account.